Sports Betting Glossary and Terms

 Matched betting

-A betting technique using free bets and other promos offered by sportsbooks to generate profits.
+A betting technique using bonus bets and other promos offered by sportsbooks to generate profits.
 Proponents of matched betting cover all possible outcomes to guarantee positive cash returns.

 Middle/middling